11 Ways to Save Money on your Wedding Venue

 How to get Discounts on Wedding Venues

-With nearly a quarter of your wedding budget going on a wedding venue, this is one of the biggest expenses incurred.
+With nearly a quarter of your wedding budget going on the cost of a wedding venue, this is one of the biggest expenses incurred.
 But, there are a few steps that can be taken to help curb these costs.
 Here’s a few ways:

 1. Marry out of season